-The Restated Summary Statement of Assets and Liabilities of the Company in Annexure I as at 30 June 2017, 31 March 2017, 31 March 2016, 31 March 2015, 31 March 2014 and 31 March 2013 and the Restated Summary Statement of Profit and Loss in Annexure II and the Restated Summary Statement of Cash Flows in Annexure III for the three months period ended 30 June 2017, and for the years ended 31 March 2017, 31 March 2016, 31 March 2015, 31 March 2014 and 31 March 2013 along with Annexure V to XXXV (collectively referred to as the "Restated Summary Financial Information") have been prepared specifically for the purpose of inclusion in the offer document to be filed by the Company with the Securities and Exchange Board of India ("SEBI"), Registrar of Companies ("ROC") and relevant stock exchange/s, as may be required in connection with the proposed Initial Public Offering ("IPO").
+The Restated Summary Statement of Assets and Liabilities of the Company in Annexure I as at 31 March 2017, 31 March 2016, 31 March 2015, 31 March 2014 and 31 March 2013 and the Restated Summary Statement of Profit and Loss in Annexure II and the Restated Summary Statement of Cash Flows in Annexure III for the years ended 31 March 2017, 31 March 2016, 31 March 2015, 31 March 2014 and 31 March 2013 along with Annexure V to XXXV (collectively referred to as the "Restated Summary Financial Information") have been prepared specifically for the purpose of inclusion in the offer document to be filed by the Company with the Securities and Exchange Board of India ("SEBI"), Registrar of Companies ("ROC") and relevant stock exchange/s, as may be required in connection with the proposed Initial Public Offering ("IPO").

-The Restated Summary Financial Information have been extracted by the management from audited financial statements of the Company for respective period/years ("Financial Statements"), after applying necessary adjustments.
-The Financial Statements comprise of the Balance Sheet as at period/year end, the Statement of Profit and Loss, the Cash Flow Statement for the period/year then ended, and a summary of significant accounting policies and other explanatory information.
+The Restated Summary Financial Information have been extracted by the management from audited financial statements of the Company for respective years ("Financial Statements"), after applying necessary adjustments.
+The Financial Statements comprise of the Balance Sheet as at year end, the Statement of Profit and Loss, the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.